dylancallaway/catkin_ws/README.md

 Centroid + bounding box information is published to: /plot2 (msg type: dylan_msc/obj.h)

 Note: frame of published data is not global frame.

+To run:

+Open a terminal window

+run: roscore

+Open a new terminal window

+run: rviz

+Open a new terminal window

+run: roslaunch dylan_msc main.launch